 Using this method, the total overtime premium for this workweek would be $48.
 To use this type of overtime calculation method, hours and work classifications must be carefully tracked.
 This is hard to do if you’re using manual time-tracking methods, like timecards and spreadsheets.
 Also, the employer and worker have to agree ahead of time to use this type of calculation for overtime.

 As if the situation wasn’t complicated enough, there are instances where additional wages and overtime pay may apply concurrently.
 For this reason, it is wise to consult with your state or local government agency to fully understand how to comply with the non-federal overtime requirements.
-Not understanding the law is never considered a good excuse if you’re inspected and cited for violating labor laws.
+Failing to comprehend the law is never deemed a valid excuse if an inspection results in citations for violating labor laws.
 This makes spending the time upfront to understand and train your payroll team worthwhile.

 Official sources for information on overtime, prevailing wages and federal labor laws: